-For any advice or assistance meeting your research data management requirements, please feel free to contact your subject liaison librarian.
+For any advice or assistance meeting your research data management plan requirements, please feel free to contact your subject liaison librarian.

 See also: Research Data Management